One thing I’ve enjoyed learning about, lately, is the concept of entropy.

 Entropy is an interesting concept because it explains why there are immensely more ways for things to go wrong than to go right.
 In a closed system (that is one without input of energy), entropy can only increase.

-This post is for subscribers only.
-Sign up now to read the post and get access to the full library of content.
+Sign up now to read the post and get access to the full library of posts for subscribers only.

 Sign up now Already have an account?
 Sign in